AaronKAggarwal/structural-probe-repl/docs/DEPENDENCIES.md

 ## 2. Legacy Probe Container (`probe:legacy_pt_cpu`)

-This Docker container aims to replicate the environment for the original Hewitt & Manning (2019) code, which is PyTorch-based (approx. v1.3).
+This Docker container replicates the environment for the original Hewitt & Manning (2019) code, which is PyTorch-based (approx. v1.3).
 Built for `linux/amd64`.

 **Base Image:** `python:3.7-slim-buster` (provides Python 3.7.17 on Debian Buster)